tobozo/M5Stack-SD-Updater/README.md

 <br />

 **Micro SD Card (TF Card)** - formatted using FAT32.
 Max size 32 Gb.
+SDCard is recommended but the SDUpdater supports other filesystems such as SD_MMC, SPIFFS, LittleFS and PSRamFS.

 <br />

-**Make sure you have the following libraries:** - they should be installed in: ....\Documents\Arduino\libraries
+**Make sure you have the following libraries:** - they should be installed in: `~/Arduino/libraries`

-- [M5Stack library](https://github.com/m5stack/M5Stack) or [ESP32-Chimera-Core](https://github.com/tobozo/ESP32-Chimera-Core) - this is probably already installed - if not you can get it from the [Arduino Library Manager](https://www.arduinolibraries.info/libraries/m5-stack-sd-updater) or by performing a [manual installation](https://www.arduino.cc/en/Guide/Libraries#toc5)
+- [M5Stack library](https://github.com/m5stack/M5Stack), [ESP32-Chimera-Core](https://github.com/tobozo/ESP32-Chimera-Core), [LovyanGFX](https://github.com/lovyan03/LovyanGFX) or [M5GFX](https://github.com/m5stack/M5GFX) - this is probably already installed - if not you can get it from the [Arduino Library Manager](https://www.arduinolibraries.info/libraries/m5-stack-sd-updater) or by performing a [manual installation](https://www.arduino.cc/en/Guide/Libraries#toc5)

 - M5Stack-SD-Updater (this project): get it from the [Arduino Library Manager](https://www.arduinolibraries.info/libraries/m5-stack-sd-updater) or by performing a [manual installation](https://www.arduino.cc/en/Guide/Libraries#toc5)

-- ArduinoJSON: [https://github.com/bblanchon/ArduinoJson/](https://github.com/bblanchon/ArduinoJson/) available in the Arduino Library Manager
+- ArduinoJSON (Optional, used by SD-Menu): [https://github.com/bblanchon/ArduinoJson/](https://github.com/bblanchon/ArduinoJson/) available in the Arduino Library Manager
-- ~~M5StackSAM: [https://github.com/tobozo/M5StackSAM/](https://github.com/tobozo/M5StackSAM/) (modified version until patch is merged)~~ (custom version now bundled with the launcher)

 <br />